code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-10-04-spring-kafka-embedded-unit-test-example.md

 </project>
 ```

 The message consumer and producer classes from the Hello World example are unchanged so we won't go into detail explaining them.
-You can check out the [Spring Kafka tutorial]({{ site.url }}/2016/09/spring-kafka-consumer-producer-example.html) for more details.
+You can check out the [Spring Kafka tutorial]({{ site.url }}/spring-kafka-consumer-producer-example.html) for more details.

-# Unit Testing with an Embedded Kafka Broker
+# Unit Testing with an Embedded Kafka

 `spring-kafka-test` includes an embedded Kafka server that can be created via a JUnit `@ClassRule` annotation.
 The rule will start a [ZooKeeper](https://zookeeper.apache.org/){:target="_blank"} and [Kafka](https://kafka.apache.org/){:target="_blank"} server instance on a random port before all the test cases are run, and stops the instances once the test cases are finished.